ArcticLatent/linux-comfy-installer/README.md

 3. Offer to install the SageAttention 2.2.0 precompiled wheel (with hardware compatibility notes).
 4. Install all required dependencies.
 5. Set up `pyenv` and Python 3.12.6.
-6. Install ComfyUI inside a virtual environment.
+6. Install ComfyUI inside a virtual environment and add ComfyUI-Manager under `custom_nodes/`.
 7. Create/update `comfyui-start` and `comfyui-venv` aliases for your shell (and append `--use-sage-attention` automatically when installed).

 ---